Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: The Mathisson --- Papapetrou --- Dixon equations

 As noted by Tulczyjew \cite{Tulczyjew1959}, the additional condition \eqref{eqMattison}, which is used by Mathisson, does not define a unique point even in flat space (for details, see \cite{Costa2012}).
 He suggested another condition, which we will call the {\it Tulczyjew condition} in what follows:

-In Refs. \cite{Schattner1979a, Schattner1979b} it was proved that, if the linear and angular momenta are defined by relations \eqref{Eq_PS}, then condition \eqref{eq_TD} for a extended body is satisfied by a unique point on the surface $\mathcal{H}(\tau)$ under some additional, but completely natural, conditions imposed on the energy-momentum tensor.
+In Refs. \cite{Schattner1979a, Schattner1979b} it was proved that, if the linear and angular momenta of a test body are to be determined as per Dixon's definition \cite{Dixon1976}, then condition \eqref{eq_TD} for a extended body is satisfied by a unique point on the surface $\mathcal{H}(\tau)$ under some additional, but completely natural, conditions imposed on the energy-momentum tensor.

 Condition \eqref{eq_TD} defines only three independent relations as